-Tenor Sehoon Moon recently made a highly successful debut at the Glyndebourne Festival in summer 2018 as the Italian Singer in Der Rosenkavalier and will return to Glyndebourne for a leading role at the summer 2020 festival.
-In the fall of 2018, he will make his role and house debut as Alfredo in Verdi's La traviata at the Malmö Opera alongside Patricia Petibon and Rebecca Nelsen as Violetta.
-In February 2019, he debuts the role of Faust in a production of Gounod's opera at the Grand Theater, Poznań.
+The South Korean artist made a highly successful house debut at the Glyndebourne Festival in summer 2018 as the Italian Singer in Der Rosenkavalier.
+In 2018/19, he made his role and house debut as Alfredo in Verdi's La traviata at the Malmö Opera alongside Patricia Petibon and Rebecca Nelsen as Violetta.
+Last season he also debuted the role of Faust in a production of Gounod's opera at the Grand Theater, Poznań.

 Past engagements include covering the role of Ernesto in Donizetti’s Don Pasquale at the summer 2017 Glyndebourne Festival, the role of the British delegate in Kyoto in the world premiere of Giorgio Battistelli’s opera CO2 at the Teatro alla Scala in 2015, and Fenton in Falstaff at the Royal Opera House Muscat.